-Pepper (no salt as it comes from below)
+Pepper (no salt as that comes from the next item)

 Mug full of hot water in which you have dissoved a large teaspoonful of marmite - as much or as little as you like for taste.
 Can also use other yeast extracts and/or veggie stock cube.

-Some wholemeal flour - can use plain white.
-It's for glueing it all together.
+Some wholemeal flour - and some plain white: for glueing it all together.

 Some oil (olive, ideally)

 Stir well, put in a lined bread baking tin and roast at 180°C / gas mark 6 for 40 mins.
 Don't burn...